AraBlocks/ara-contracts/README.md

   - `requesterDid` - `DID` of the requester
   - `contentDid` - `DID` of the AFS to request ownership for
   - `password` - password of the requester
-  - `estimate` - optional flag to check cost of setPrice
+  - `estimate` - optional Flag to check cost of setPrice

 ```js
 const requesterDid = 'did:ara:a51aa651c5a28a7c0a8de007843a00dcd24f3cc893522d3fb093c2bb7a323785'